 The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-New claims for tax credits are no longer possible as they have been replaced by the Universal Credit for all claimants except those entitled to severe disability premium.
+New claims for tax credits are no longer possible as they have been replaced by the Universal Credit for all claimants.
 Existing claimants will continue to receive tax credits until they are migrated to the universal credit system.
 Migration will take place when a change in circumstances is reported.
+Until January 2021 it was possible for those claimants who were entitled to claim severe disability premium to make a new claim for tax credits.
+This is no longer possible, and all such claimants are directed to make a claim for universal credit (for further information, see the CIOT’s Low Income Tax Reform Group).

 See the Universal credit guidance note.